dalibor/dalibornasevic.com/posts/053-understanding-standard-streams-and-redirection.md

 date: 2015-03-08 00:41:00 +0100
 author: Dalibor Nasevic
 tags: [ruby, unix, streams]
+summary: "Playing with Ruby and standard streads and redirection on command line."
 ---

 Every process is initialized with 3 standard file descriptors: